 Great for big bass and an absolute northern pike killer, the Bass-Oreno can be twitched as a topwater lure or retrieved as a swimming lure.
 It's smooth zigzagging motion on the retrieve has triggered many a pike and bass to hit it like a freight train.

-James Olds of Benton Harbor, Michigan patented the Wobbler in 1915, and then he immediately sold that patent to the South Bend Bait and Tackle Company.
+James Olds of Benton Harbor, Michigan, patented the Wobbler in 1915, and then immediately sold that patent to the South Bend Bait and Tackle Company.
 South Bend began producing the Wobbler in 1916, before quickly renaming it the Bass-Oreno.